JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 To ensure reasonable analysis times, we will perform the analysis on a heavily subset pair of BAM files.
 These files contain just 60Mb of chromosome 2

+*The data is subset otherwise it is too long*

 # Prepare the Environment
 We will use a dataset derived from whole genome sequencing of a clear-cell renal carcinoma patient (Kidney cancer)